 I created this Blog to explore SelfMastery, help myself and others by sharing my poetry, insights, stories, proverbs, and hopefully learning from some of your responses.Join the Journey share your experiences and life lessons.
 Start your day with a sip of Gye-Nyame.
 Remember support the Journey by visiting the tip jar or purchasing a book.
-Proceeds go to help others move toward SelfMastery through my Tribe and some of the community organizations I work with.
+Proceeds go to help others move toward SelfMastery through our Tribe and build a media powerhouse for our community.

 My son had a skating party with his school.
 He had only been skating once in his life.
 As I put on his skates it did not occur to him that he could not skate.
 He jumped up on the skates an immediately hit the ground.
 He then got back up caught his balance and tried again, but the second time he pushed the envelope.
 He decided that he wanted to go on the floor with the other skaters.
 At this time my fatherly instinct kicked in and I grabbed him and told him to practice on the carpet.
 He fell down 19 more times got up and moved toward the floor.
 He got onto the skating deck and fell down some more.
 He went to the middle of the floor and kept falling never giving up.
 He continued to fall down and get back up.
 I looked on in amazement.
 He did not care that people was watching him, and some may have been laughing.
 The only thing that his mind was on was learning to skate.